-1. The analysis of both public and scientific theory shows that in Bulgaria the topic of social audit is quite new.
+- 1. The analysis of both public and scientific theory shows that in Bulgaria the topic of social audit is quite new.
 Yet there is no common understanding of the social audit nature.
 Some of the arguments for this assertion are: "There are two types of social audit.
 The first type of audit is imposed by the Government under its responsibility for overall development.
 This social audit in Bulgaria is carried out by the Ministry of Labor and Social Policy in the form of supervision on the new jobs and the social security payments from the entrepreneurs.
 The second type of audit is done internally within the company, as a control by the entrepreneur on the implementation of the social programs developed by the company" (Marinova, 2013).
 According to another definition, "social audit is just a "snapshot" of a certain situation; it is done once a year during 1-3 days (Bulgarian Economic and Social Council, 2010).
 In other definitions it is argued that "social audit is focused on the staff, its management at the enterprise and organizational behavior" (Social Europe, 2007) and "social audit is an approach for a thorough investigation of the enterprises' management in terms of internal and external social impacts" (Social Europe, 2007).
-The analysis shows misrepresentation of the social audit nature.

-2. The analysis shows an underdeveloped practice in social audit.
+The analysis shows misrepresentation of the social audit nature. - 2.
+The analysis shows an underdeveloped practice in social audit.
 Only two Bulgarian companies were certified according to SA 8000 in 2007 (Georgieva, M., 2007).
 By 2012, their number has reached 10 (mainly in the construction sector).
-Information on audits made by a second party or by owners' organizations is absent due to the lack of a special integrated information system.

-3. There are 51 higher education institutions in Bulgaria.
+Information on audits made by a second party or by owners' organizations is absent due to the lack of an special integrated information system. - 3.
+There are 51 higher education institutions in Bulgaria.
 Three of them have the specialty "Social Audit".
 It proves that this field is underdeveloped.

 The analysis of the national regulation on the profession "social auditor" has allowed concluding that at the moment there is no justified legislation in this sphere in Bulgaria.
 The analysis of private companies which offer certification of social auditors in Bulgaria shows that the official permission (by International Certification Organization IRCA) for training of social auditors' only one certification organization has received.
 Today this organization still doesn't conduct necessary training.
-The interviews by telephone showed that this organization correctly ideates the training opportunities for the social auditors' development, but despite of the granted authorization, trainings for social auditors, but these courses are useful primarily for internal quality auditors.
-It should be noted, trained persons didn't receive qualification of social auditors in social responsibility systems, but this organization doesn't want to share details with the trainees regarding the certification conditions for social auditors.
+The interviews by telephone showed that this organization correctly ideates the training opportunities for the social auditors' development, but despite of the granted authorization, trainings for social auditors are still not organized.
+Other certified organization claims to hold trainings for social auditors, but these courses are useful primarily for internal quality auditors.
+It should be noted, trained persons didn't receive qualification of social auditors still.
+There is third well-known certified organization which holds courses for leading auditors in social responsibility systems, but this organization doesn't want to share details with the trainees regarding the certification conditions for social auditors.
 For instance, organization doesn't disclose the information on the necessary experience, on the minimal number of trainings where trainees have participated at their own costs and so on.
 Another important but undisclosed information is that in case of certification of person as a social auditor the trainee cannot work independently outside the certified organization.
 These features lead to the need for further research to solve the above-mentioned problems.